tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-tools.md

 Which tool or charting framework do you use to visualize data?
 Everybody I've met so far has personal preferences ("I got introduced to data vis with that tool!", "My hero uses that tool and she makes the best charts!").
 Often we keep working with the first not-entirely-bad tool or language that we encountered.

 I think it can't hurt to have a wider view of the options out there: To maybe discover better tools than the ones we use; but also to reassure us that the tools we use ARE really the best (so far).
 That's what this post and the next post is about.
-I wanted to get to know as many options to visualise data as possible.
+I wanted to get to know as many options to visualize data as possible.
 To do that, **I took the same dataset and visualized it with 12 different tools (this post) and [12 different charting libraries](http://lisacharlotterost.github.io/2016/05/17/one-chart-code/) (next post).**

 If they are important tools I missed, or if I missed some features in a tool or a better way to get to the bubble chart, or if I'm wrong about a thing or two, or if you completely disagree with my opinion about these tools (which, I'm sure, will happen): Let me know on [Twitter](https://twitter.com/lisacrost) or via email (lisacharlotterost@gmail.com)!

-<br><br>
-**The Data & the Visualization Form**
+# The Data & the Visualization Form

 To visualize data, you need data.
 I will use a dataset that contains the health expectancy in years, GDP per capita and population for 187 countries in 2015, [provided by Gapminder](http://www.gapminder.org/data/).
 [Here](https://docs.google.com/spreadsheets/d/1qmOCE6RBQc2hy-vW8Kefp--LcWpgwCysmgIgARy0gDk/edit?usp=sharing)'s a Google Spreadsheet with the data: